Learning Agile Quadrotor Flight in the Real World: Discussion

 \section{Discussion}

-We present a self-adaptive framework that enables autonomous quadrotors to evolve from conservative operation to their physical agility limits \emph{in real time}.
+We present a self-adaptive framework that enables autonomous quadrotors to evolve from conservative operation to the agility ceiling of their CTBR command interface \emph{in real time}.
 Unlike methods requiring offline identification or extensive pre-training, our approach achieves this progression within 100 seconds of flight without any prior system identification.
 By tightly coupling differentiable simulation, online residual learning, and Adaptive Temporal Scaling (ATS), the system autonomously bridges the gap between conservative planning and agile execution, grounding performance dynamically in the robot's instantaneous capabilities.